sysnasri/snapp/README.md

-# This is a temporarily repo for snap challange.
+# This is a temporarily repo for snapp.

 In this challange I'm going to create a bunch of different ansible playbook to build and deploy a pipeline for ficional application.
-So lets get start. fx